swade1987/hands-on-with-kubernetes-workshop/README.md

 The following repository will create you a Kubernetes cluster using the following:

-1. Digital Ocean for the underlying infrastructure
+1. [Digital Ocean](https://www.digitalocean.com/) for the underlying infrastructure.
-2. Terraform to create the infrastructure
+2. [Terraform (v0.10.4)](https://www.terraform.io/) to create the infrastructure.
-3. [Kismatic Enterprise Toolkit](https://github.com/apprenda/kismatic) for provisioning our Kubernetes cluster
+3. [Kismatic Enterprise Toolkit (v1.6.0)](https://github.com/apprenda/kismatic) for provisioning our Kubernetes cluster.

 ## Prerequisities